2023 Events

 BAME Staff Forum: Black History Month Event with guest speakers Professor Dame Elizabeth Nneka Anionwu OM DBE FRCN and University of Essex Alumna Maxine Obeng.

-Dame Elizabeth will sign copies of her book 'Dreams from my Mother' and will be 'in conversation' with Health and Social Care students.
+Dame Elizabeth will be 'in conversation' virtually with Health and Social Care students.
 Maxine Obeng will tell us about her career journey and strategies for students and staff.

 There will be an opportunity to ask questions and light refreshments will be served.